-Justice Sustainable Development Strategy 2020 to 2023
+2023 to 2027 Justice Sustainable Development Strategy

 Executive Summary

-The 2019 to 2022 Federal Sustainable Development Strategy (FSDS) presents the Government of Canada’s sustainable development goals and targets, as required by the Federal Sustainable Development Act.
-In keeping with the purpose of this Act to provide the legal framework for developing and implementing a Federal Sustainable Development Strategy (FSDS) that will make environmental decision-making more transparent and accountable to Parliament, the Department of Justice supports the goals laid out in the FSDS through the activities described in the Justice Sustainable Development Strategy (JSDS).
+The 2022 to 2026 Federal Sustainable Development Strategy (FSDS) presents the Government of Canada’s sustainable development goals and targets, as required by the Federal Sustainable Development Act.
+In keeping with the purpose of this Act to provide the legal framework for developing and implementing a FSDS that will make decision making related to sustainable development more transparent and subject to accountability to Parliament, the Department of Justice supports the goals laid out in the FSDS through the activities described in the Justice Sustainable Development Strategy (JSDS).

 The Department recognises that sustainable development – social and economic sustainability, as well as environmental sustainability – contributes to the Department’s ability to achieve its strategic outcomes.
 To this end, Justice Canada’s vision for sustainable development is the integration of sustainable development – in its broadest terms – with departmental objectives, needs and practices.
-The JSDS 2020 to 2023 plays an integral role in achieving Justice Canada’s vision for sustainable development.
+The JSDS 2023 to 2027 plays an integral role in achieving Justice Canada’s vision for sustainable development.

-In addition to the work undertaken under the framework of the sustainable development program, Justice Canada will continue to ensure that its decision making process includes consideration of FSDS goals and targets through its Strategic Environment Assessment (SEA) process.
+In addition to the work undertaken under the framework of the Sustainable Development Program, Justice Canada will continue to ensure that its decision making process includes consideration of FSDS goals and targets through its Strategic Environment Assessment (SEA) process.

 Section 1: Introduction to the Justice Sustainable Development Strategy

-The 2019 to 2022 Federal Sustainable Development Strategy (FSDS) presents the Government of Canada’s sustainable development goals and targets, as required by the Federal Sustainable Development Act.
-In keeping with the purpose of this Act to provide the legal framework for developing and implementing a Federal Sustainable Development Strategy that will make environmental decision-making more transparent and accountable to Parliament, the Department of Justice supports the goals laid out in the FSDS through the activities described in the Justice Sustainable Development Strategy (JSDS).
+In keeping with the purpose of the Act, to make decision-making related to sustainable development more transparent and accountable to Parliament, Justice Canada supports the goals laid out in the FSDS through the activities described in this Justice Sustainable Development Strategy (JSDS).

-Section 2: Sustainable Development Vision and Context in the Department of Justice
+Section 2: Justice Canada’s Sustainable Development Vision

-Department of Justice’s Approach to Sustainable Development
+Justice Canada’s Approach to Sustainable Development

 Sustainable development is embedded in these principles of business excellence.
-It is factored into decision making as the Department seeks to determine which approaches, initiatives, strategies and investments will put Justice Canada in the best position to deliver its programs and services, and meet the expectations for both its clients and Canadians.
+It is factored into decision-making as the Department seeks to determine which approaches, initiatives, strategies and investments will put Justice Canada in the best position to deliver its programs and services, and meet the expectations for both its clients and Canadians.

-Department of Justice’s Vision for Sustainable Development
+Justice Canada’s Vision for Sustainable Development

 The Department recognises that sustainable development – social and economic sustainability, as well as environmental sustainability – contributes to the Department’s ability to achieve its strategic outcomes.